About the Black Harvest Film Festival

 Accessibility

 The Gene Siskel Film Center strives to host inclusive, accessible events that enable all individuals to engage fully.
-To request reasonable accommodations or for inquiries about accessibility, please contact filmcenter@saic.edu or call (312) 846-2600 at your earliest convenience.
+To request reasonable accommodations or for inquiries about accessibility, please contact filmcenter@saic.edu at your earliest convenience.
 Click here to read more.